khiem-doan/Trillium/README.md

   -For example, if white house is giving an error, comment out this: whitehouse_thread = threading.Thread(target=whitehouse_news) whitehouse_thread.start()
     - For my non coders put a hashtag in front of both of those lines
   - Then set the time.sleep at least a second greater for that whole code block
   - Only run the code again after a day or so for best results.
 But possibly wait more.
+- In general on errors: The time frames I have are good to not get banned.
+If you see one off error messages once every few hours or so it's fine.
+But multiple errors in a row and you're in danger of being blocked.
+So some websites give me occassional errors that I ignore because it's fine, but be prudent for multiple.

 --------------------------------------------------------------------------------------------------------------